Vivian-Adriana/Vivian-Adriana/README.md

 <br>

-- A passionate Front-end developer and also some other... random stuff
+- A passionate Full-Stack developer and also some other... random stuff
 - Playing Way to much minecraft at spare time
 - Currently learning Reverse Engineering by abusing google and stackoverflow 😉